philterd/phileas/docs/FilterPolicies/Filters/Locations/Filters-Counties.md

-# Ages
+# Counties

 ## Filter

-This filter identifies ages such as `3.5 years old` in text.
+This filter identifies common US counties as determined by the US census in text.

 ### Required Parameters